RichardMidnight/wordpress/README.md

 Add the wooCommerce plug in, then go to 13:36 in the video and continue

 Summary:
+1) Get Linux up and running
-1) Flash Raspberry PI OS to an SD card and boot your pi
+    - Flash Raspberry PI OS to an SD card and boot your pi
+    - Or install it on a virtual machine

 2) Run the install_wordpress.sh script (below) to install wordpress and needed components.
+    - Open a terminal.
+Paste in the install from below.

+3) Install WooCommerce and extras...
+    - login to wordpress admin panel: www.localhost/wordpress
-3) Install WooCommerce plug-in:  Plugins, add, woocommerce, install, activate.
+    - Install WooCommerce plug-in:  Plugins, add, woocommerce, install, activate.
-4) Install "WooCommerce Product Search".
+    - NO Install "WooCommerce Product Search".
 Need to buy it.  - maybe NOT
-5) Install "filter everything woocommerce" plugin:  Plugins, add, filter everything woocommerce, install activate.
+    - Install "filter everything woocommerce" plugin:  Plugins, add, filter everything woocommerce, install activate.

+6) Configure WooCommerce...
-6) Select a theme (boutique?)
+    - Select a theme (boutique?)
-7) Add a product or two.
+    - Add a product or two.

 8) Export product, fill out rest of products in csv file, Import 9)
 11)